 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 (link opens in a new window) if they're not essential to providing our services.

-The section of this website has been tested on 01 July 2020.
-Tests were carried out by an independent internal audit team using our test suite in Quality Centre.
-This is an industry-standard tool.
+The section of this website has been tested on 06 October 2020.
+Tests were carried out by an internal audit team using a purpose-built test suite.